yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 - `model_object.key_tag` and `map_list.key_tag` reference `object_catalog(key_tag)` with `ON DELETE CASCADE`
 - model child tables reference `model_object(key_tag)` with `ON DELETE CASCADE`

-Migration behavior (when triggered and legacy support is enabled) keeps only the final v2 layout:
+Migration contract (when legacy support is enabled and migration is triggered):

-- migrate legacy model payload through `LegacyModelObjectReader` into `ModelObjectDAOSqlite`
-- migrate legacy map payload into final `map_list`
-- rebuild `object_catalog`
-- drop owned legacy tables and remove legacy `object_metadata` if present
-- set `user_version = 2` and validate final schema
+- migration runs in `DatabaseSchemaManager::EnsureSchema()` during `DatabaseManager` construction
+- migrated DB is normalized v2 only (`user_version = 2`) and is validated before use

 ### 5.5 Managed store registry